 Finally, it could be that the police conducted an illegal search and seizure in the friend’s case but the search in your case was perfectly legal.
 If the search was illegal then any evidence obtained as a result of the search is inadmissible at trial, making it all but certain that the prosecutor will dismiss the charges.

 Comparing cases typically accomplishes nothing but adding frustration to your concern.
-If you want to know how strong the state’s case is against you and/or what the odds are of getting your charges dismissed, consult with an experienced Florida criminal defense attorney.
+If you want to know how strong the state’s case is against you and/or what the odds are of getting your drug possession charges dismissed, contact The Law Offices Of Powers Sellers & Finkelstein, PLC us for a free case evaluation.